What Is a Workplace Counsellor - And Why It Matters More Than You Think

 If you’re reading this as a founder, HR lead or team manager, you may already know how much the emotional tone of a workplace matters - and how hard it can be to support people in a way that feels real.

 There are plenty of external solutions out there, and some may be right for your team.
 But often what’s missing is space that feels safe, human, and consistent.
-Space that isn’t just about coping strategies or productivity but about giving people room to say what’s hard, without being assessed or managed.
+A space distinct from performance reviews or wellbeing initiatives, where an individual can bring what is difficult without pressure to present well or resolve quickly.

 That’s the kind of space I offer through The Farley.
 Whether I’m working with someone privately or as part of a team’s support, the intention is the same: to listen well, to meet people where they are, and to make space for what’s often unsaid.